Fiserv/tenants-doc/glossary.md

 ## Tenant
-Is a product that onboards onto the Fiserv Developer Portal (this is our Project PORTAL) to show case it’s APIs and documentation.
+Is a product that onboards onto the Fiserv Developer Portal (this is our Project PORTAL) to show case it's APIs and documentation.
 For example, Commerce Hub or Business Track.

 Note: Tenant use to just mean Carat.
 But Carat is a brand not a product as we learned later.